Baha-Abdelatif/php-diary-app/README.md

 ## Setup

-This site uses PHP and Sass.
+This site uses PHP, Composer and Sass.
 It is therefore necessary to compile the SCSS code by running:

 ```bash